 2nd Lt.
 Harry Burton Black

-Little is known about 2nd Lt.
-Harry B. Black.
-What is known is that he was known as "Harry" to his family and friends.
-He was the son of Harry S. Black & Alta Drain-Black and born in June 10, 1917.
-With his brother, he was raised in Carlton and at 620 Southeast Douglas Avenue in Roseburg, Oregon.
-His family called him "Burton" to avoid confusion with his father.
-He attended school in Roseburg.
-After high school, he attended and graduated from Oregon State College in 1940.
+2nd Lt.
+Harry B. Black was the son of Harry S. Black & Alta Drain-Black and born in June 10, 1917, and with his brother, he was raised in Carlton and at 620 Southeast Douglas Avenue in Roseburg, Oregon.
+His family called him "Burton" to avoid confusion with his father, but he was known as "Harry" to his friends.
+He attended school in Roseburg, and after high school, he attended and graduated from Oregon State College in 1940.

 On July 12,